wdreames/facebook_misinformation_detector/notes.md

 From here, I will need to store the text, along with a relationship to its misinformation likelihood score.
 At the current moment in time, all misinformation scores will be randomized as either 0 or 1.
 This will also allow me to work on updating the webpage to highlight posts containing misinformation.

+## 02/21/2023

+I was able to highlight some text on the page by injecting CSS and reformatting the HTML.
+However, this was not a great solution.
+It ended up refomatting the page so it was somewhat unusable, and slowed things down dramatically.
+I will need to look into a better solution.